 The Pennsylvania College Savings Program (529 Plan) is the tax-smart way to save for college.
 The program offers three college savings vehicles to help you and your family meet the financial challenges college presents.
 Sponsored by the Pennsylvania Treasury Department, the program provides a unique combination of state and federal tax advantages, diversity of investment options, high contribution limits, and no age or income restrictions.

 Students and parents of dependent students that file federal income taxes may be eligible for a tax credit or deduction for qualified education expenses, specifically payments of tuition and fees (including payments credited by educational loans).
-For more information on the Hope Credit, the Lifetime Learning Credit and the Tuition and Fees Deduction, visit the Tax Breaks for Higher Education page provided by the National Association of Student Financial Aid Administrators (NASFAA).
+For more information on the American Opportunity Tax Credit and the Lifetime Learning Credit, visit the Tax Benefits for Education page provided by the Internal Revenue Service (IRS).

 Personal (non-financial aid) Options